 Undergraduate and Graduate Forms

-Enroll into or drop/withdraw from a School of Engineering course when you cannot do so online for special circumstances.
+Enroll in or drop/withdraw from a School of Engineering course when you cannot do so online for special circumstances.
 This form may be used for audit requests (graduate students) and variable credit course permission (undergraduate and graduate students).
-Exceptions such as enrollment into closed classes or the waiving of course pre- or co-requisites can be processed by registering in Albert Student Center with a permission number obtained from the pertinent department.
+Exceptions such as enrollment in closed classes or the waiving of course pre- or co-requisites can be processed by registering in Albert Student Center with a permission number obtained from the pertinent department.